michelrandahl/cv/README.md

 - *Cassandra:* Familiarity with NoSQL concepts and distributed databases

 **- Cloud & DevOps**<br>
-While my focus mainly has been on application development and writing code, I have also obtained knowledge and experience with various DevOps topics:
+While my focus mainly has been on application development and writing code, I have also obtained knowledge and experience with various DevOps and Cloud topics:
 - *GitHub Actions:* Automated testing and deployment
 - *AWS:* ECS, Fargate, Lambda, CloudFormation, CloudWatch, SNS, SQS, S3
 - *Azure:* Bicep, Functions, Blob/Table/Queue storage, WebJobs